finleygou/GS-MARL/readme.md

-# The main code will be open sourced after the paper is accepted
+# The main code will be open sourced after the paper is accepted, and it is hidden during review.

+# The GIF is loading a bit slowly due to network issue, please be patient.

 # GS-MARL

 ## Overview